Business Energy? Seriously? Yawn...

 It takes 21 days or less

-By law you must be switched over in 21 days, but modern suppliers will try and do it in more like 12.
+By law you must be switched over in 21 days, but modern suppliers will try and do it in less.

 Make sure you’re not left in the dark